-The intangible assets acquired in 2021 and 2020 were recorded as a result of the business combinations and asset acquisition as disclosed in Note 5.
+The intangible assets acquired in 2021 were recorded as a result of the business combinations and asset acquisition as disclosed in Note 6.
+The intangible assets acquired in 2022 were additional investments into a customer self serve portal.
+The customer contracts disposition consisted of one AckrooPay Customer portfolio sold back to the previous owner of BNA Smart Payments.

-7. GOODWILL
+8. GOODWILL